Abhinav-Prajapati/Abhinav-Prajapati/README.md

 # 👾♟️ Knightmare Bot - Trash-Talking Chess bot

-**Knightmare Bot** is a physical chess-playing robot infused with AI-powered trash talk, inspired by the villains of movies and series.
-Get ready to face a ruthless opponent that doesn't just beat you—it humiliates you with style! ♟️😈
+**Knightmare** is a physical chess-playing robot with AI-powered trash talk, inspired by the villains of movies and series.
+Its a ruthless opponent that doesn't just beat you—it humiliates you with style! ♟️😈

 ---